QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 <div class="row row-cols-md-2"><div>

 An [**intent**](https://developer.android.com/guide/components/intents-filters) is an object representing some action to be performed, such as navigating to another activity.
-There are two kinds of intents
+There are two kinds of intent

 * **Explicit**: ask specifically for something <small>(ex: start the Activity XXX)</small>